mrsilver76/listporter/README.md

 3. Click the three dots (…) and choose “Get Info”.
 4. Look under the Files section - this shows the full path Plex has stored for the track.

 Adjust your playlist paths using the options above to match this format and re-run ListPorter.
-Once the paths align, the warnings should disappear and all tracks will be properly imported.
+Once the paths align, the warnings should disappear.

 ### Can I run this on a headless Linux server or NAS?
 Yes.
 The tool is a command-line application and can be run from a headless environment like a Linux server or NAS, provided the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime) is installed and the binary has execute permissions.